Sport: Politics, Economics, and Personal Engagement

 In addition, on designated Thursday afternoons class members will play selected sports together in an “intramural” low-key competitive environment in order to develop and enhance the learning community.
 Students will produce written reflection on their experiences in relation to program themes.

-education, journalism, sports management, and leadership studies.
+This offering will prepare you for careers and advanced study in: education, journalism, sports management, and leadership studies.

 First class meeting: Monday, April 3 at 9:30am (Lecture Hall Classroom 6)